JetBrains-Research/Lupa/python-analysers/src/main/kotlin/org/jetbrains/research/lupa/pythonAnalysis/imports/README.md

 #### 1. Download list of repositories

-You can use [seart-ghs.si.usi.ch]( https://seart-ghs.si.usi.ch/) (main language: Kotlin) for this purpose.
+You can use [seart-ghs.si.usi.ch]( https://seart-ghs.si.usi.ch/) (main language: Python) for this purpose.
 The file has to be in csv format with ```name``` column, containing repositories' names in the following
 format: ```username/project_name```